glimpse-editor/getglimpse-web/content/posts/closing-out-september.md

 The process of building the code on Windows using [MSYS2](https://www.msys2.org/) has been documented here: https://wiki.glimpse-editor.org/index.php?title=Building_Glimpse/Windows

 ## Documentation updates
 Bobby Moss and Mathieu Bridon have created an excellent new section on the wiki that comprehensively covers how to build and package Glimpse on Linux and Windows.
-They have also instructions for how to build the code from IDEs like [GNOME Builder](https://wiki.gnome.org/Apps/Builder) on Linux and [Visual Studio Code](https://code.visualstudio.com/) on Windows.
+They have also added instructions for how to build the code from IDEs like [GNOME Builder](https://wiki.gnome.org/Apps/Builder) on Linux and [Visual Studio Code](https://code.visualstudio.com/) on Windows.

 We hope you will find this useful, and you can see our work here: https://wiki.glimpse-editor.org/index.php?title=Building_Glimpse